 Tedworth Point-to-Point Races, Barbury Racecourse, Marlborough, SN8 1RS.
 The Tedworth concludes the Barbury racing season featuring the £750 Tedworth Gold Cup over 3 3/4 miles in a six race card that provides plenty of opportunity for shopping, children’s activities and all the fun of a country fair. www.barburyraces.co.uk

 May Day at Ansty.
 1st May.
 Procession of children and the White Horse Morris Men to the Maypole for the crowning of the May Queen followed by Morris dancing.

-There will be a Day of Morris Dance in the picturesque riverside town of Bradford on Avon, Wiltshire on 20th May 2017.
+(not running in 2018) Bradford on Avon Day of Dance and Music, in the picturesque riverside town of Bradford on Avon.
 200+ dancers and 80+ musicians dancing at six pub/restaurant/riverside venues around the town including the historic Tithe Barn.
-There are also different nationality music sessions in local pubs and a food/street market.
-Full details at www.boamorrisday.org.
+There are also different nationality music sessions in local pubs and a food/street market. www.boadayofdance.org

 Swindon Festival of Literature celebrates the written and spoken word.
 Includes competitions and workshops as well as a wide range of speakers. www.swindonfestivalofliterature.co.uk

 Urchfont Scarecrow Festival, bank holiday weekend.
 45–50 scarecrows are made by families, groups and individuals in the village and visitors can follow the scarecrow trail.
 Started in 1997 as a small scale event to raise money for the refurbishment of the village hall, it is now a major local event and attracting thousands of visitors.
 The Scarecrow Festival was the very first in Wiltshire. www.urchfont-pc.gov.uk/News_and_Events/Scarecrow_Festival.aspx